catalyst-cooperative/open-energy-data-for-all/episodes/data-validation.md

 ```

 It's kind of nice to not have to do that setup for extracting the renewable data within your pipeline code itself!

+**TODO**: "it is annoying, though, to read from a file on disk, what if you change the output file location, or you want to run this test without overwriting the actual output file? let's refactor

 We need to add the test function to the `if __name__ == "__main__":` block in order for it to run.